QBI-Software/NEURON-tutorial/lessons/network.md

 When the `source` passes `threshold`, the `target` will receive an **event** at time t (`delay`) along with `weight` information.
 There is no limit on delay and there is no limit on the number of events pending delivery.

+### STEP 1: Creating multiple cells

+We will use the template BScell to create multiple cells.

 >See Help page for an easy way to rerun HOC files

-### STEP 1: Creating multiple cells

-We will use the template BSCell to create multiple cells.

 1. Open **bs_run.hoc** in an editor and save it as a new file **bs_net_run.hoc**
 1. We will change the single cell `objectvar bs` to a list of 2 cells `objectvar bs[2]` where the square brackets represents an array of items.